The right rewards credit card can help you get the most out of your Amazon purchases. Find out which cards yield the

-Who should skip: If you spend modestly across various categories, you may find the $2,500 quarterly spending limit cumbersome to your rewards potential.
+Who should skip: If you spend a lot across various categories, you may find the $2,500 quarterly spending limit cumbersome to your rewards potential.
 Perhaps you’d do better with a flat-rate rewards card that earns unlimited cash back.

 Comparing the best cards for Amazon

-Each card has its own attributes, but it’s easiest to see how they compete when comparing them side by side:
+Each card has its own pros and cons, but it’s easiest to see how they compete when comparing them side by side: